 Rhetoric Alive!
 Senior Thesis Student Workbook uses the vocabulary of classical rhetoric, and it includes brief instruction on rhetoric.
-For example, the second chapter teaches about the three types of rhetoric—judicial, epideictic, and deliberative—and shows how students will probably use all three in their senior thesis.
+For example, the second chapter teaches about the three types of rhetoric—judicial, epideictic, and deliberative—and shows how all three will probably be used in the student's thesis.
 Although a rhetoric course is not a prerequisite before using the Rhetoric Alive!
-Senior Thesis Student Workbook, it should serve particularly well for students who have studied rhetoric either with Rhetoric Alive! by the same author or another rhetoric course.
+Senior Thesis Student Workbook, the workbook should serve particularly well for students who have studied rhetoric either with Rhetoric Alive! by the same author or another rhetoric course.

-This course guides students through the creation and presentation of both the written and oral thesis by breaking the processes down into manageable steps.
+This course guides students through the creation and presentation of both the written and oral versions of their thesis by breaking the processes down into manageable steps.
 The course groups chapters into five units that are called canons:

 As you can see, these canons cover the things you would expect—planning, organization, and presentation.
 But they also teach extra skills you might not expect.
 For instance, Chapter 14 in the canon on organization teaches students to add mental breaks for their audience so that they are not overwhelmed by too much information without time to absorb it.
 Also, the fourth canon, which teaches about memory, gives students four different strategies they might use for making an oral presentation, each relying on memorization to a different degree.
 In addition, Chapter 5 tells students to find a mentor, someone with knowledge regarding the student’s thesis topic.
 Students should meet with their mentor at least twice.
 Mentors can help students as they sort through information on their topic to better evaluate sources and ideas.
 They can also provide knowledgeable feedback as students are close to their final presentations.
 This chapter covers everything from recruiting a mentor through writing a thank-you note at the end.